-Students can be engaged on the project and paid an annual stipend of $\in 6,000$ when reading for a Master's degree or an annual stipend of $\in 8,000$ when reading for a Doctoral degree.
-Note that for every engaged student, a full-time researcher must be employed by the consortium.
+Students can be engaged on the project and paid an annual stipend of $\epsilon$ 6,000 when reading for a Master's degree or an annual stipend of $\epsilon$ 8,000 when reading for a Doctoral degree.

-1 The term 'senior researcher' is to be used for a postdoctoral researcher with a specialist and high level of local and international experience in the field.
+&lt;sup>1 The term 'senior researcher' is to be used for a postdoctoral researcher with a specialist and high level of local and international experience in the field.
 Individuals possessing a high level of experience in industry can still be considered.
 The applicant is to confirm this judgement with MCST well in advance of submitting the application form.

-$^{^{2}}$ The term 'researcher' is to be used for a Bachelor's, Master's or a Ph.D. degree holder and hence the hourly rate should be equivalent to the degree held by the relevant individual.
+&lt;sup>2 The term 'researcher' is to be used for a Bachelor's, Master's or a Ph.D. degree holder and hence the hourly rate should be equivalent to the degree held by the relevant individual.